PromptEngineer48/Idea-to-Social-Media-Video/README.md

 Before running this project, make sure you have the following API keys:
 - EXA API key (for web scraping)
-- Novita AI API key (for image generation)
+- Novita AI API key (for LLM and image generation)
 - Deepgram API key (for text-to-speech)

 ## 🛠️ Installation